PovertyAction/dtanotes/README.md

 dtanotes
 ========

 `dtanotes` is a Stata program that adds useful metadata as dataset notes.
+The latest version is available through SSC: type `ssc install dtanotes` in Stata to install.

 Contributing
 ------------